GeoDiffuser: Geometry-Based Image Editing with Diffusion Models

 \parahead{Shared Attention} A key insight of our work is that we can transform objects by merely applying the edit $\mathcal{F}$ to the query embeddings of the reference attention (\Cref{fig:pipeline} (a)).
 Let ${}^{\text{r}}Q, {}^{\text{r}}K, {}^{\text{r}}V$ be the queries, keys, and values within the diffusion model of the reference denoising process and ${}^{\text{e}}Q, {}^{\text{e}}K, {}^{\text{e}}V$ be the queries, keys, and values of the corresponding attention block in the edit denoising process.
 The reference attention guidance ${}^{\mathcal{G}}Y_{\text{ref}}$ and edit attention guidance ${}^{\mathcal{G}}Y_{\text{edit}}$ are then given by

-The dot product of the edit query embeddings ${}^eQ$ with the reference key embeddings ${}^rK$ in Eq.~\ref{eq:cross-attn-edit} provides us with correspondence between the edit and reference denoising process.
-These correspondences preserve the background and foreground features during the edit.
+Applying transformation $\mathcal{F}$ only to the reference query embeddings ${}^rQ$ followed by dot product with the reference key embeddings ${}^rK$ in Eq.~\ref{eq:cross-attn-edit} provides us with correspondences between them.
+This edited attention map attends to the reference value embeddings and ensures that the transform only changes the geometry and preserves the appearance.
+We use the edit key embeddings ${}^eK$ in cross attention map to enable the flow of gradients to the null-initialized text embeddings for the optimizing the edit trajectory.
 To place the object at the desired location, the edit and reference attention guidance should approximately be the same (${}^{\mathcal{G}}Y_{\text{ref}} \approx {}^{\mathcal{G}}Y_{\text{edit}}$) for the foreground.
 Note that they need not be exactly the same in the case of an ill-defined edit $\mathcal{F}$.
-We then transform the output ${}^{\mathcal{O}}Y_{\text{edit}}$ of the edit attention layer by
+We then transform the output ${}^{\mathcal{O}}Y_{\text{edit}}$ of the edit attention layer

 where $\mathcal{F}(M_{obj})$ refers to the foreground mask after applying the transformation $\mathcal{F}$.
 In other words, Eq.~\ref{eq:edit-guidance} aim to preserve identity for the object in the edit at its target location, while simultaneously preserve identity and consistency for the remaining pixels (or background).
+See supplement for algorithm and details.